-Camp is more fun if you pack the right gear.
-Here's a few things I've forgotten in the past, but want to make sure gets stuffed in the duffel bag this year.
+Here are a few things I’ve forgotten in the past, but want to make sure I don’t forget next time.

 15 Camp Packing List Essentials

-You know you look cool wearing it around, and on top of the cool points, its quite useful.
+You know you look rad wearing it around, and on top of the cool points, its quite useful.

-It's a tough call.
+It’s a tough call.
 Do you participate in all the games, or stand on the side shooting videos and taking pics that will be a huge help in selling camp next year?
-Designate one leader on your team/area to take turns shooting pics/filming at each event.
-Many hands make light work.
+Solution: hang out with your cabin and designate one leader from your area to take turns shooting pics/filming at each event.

 Yo, ya gots tah keep yoself hydrated.
-Two keys to surviving a grueling weekend of lil sleep are eating right and drinking lots of H2O.
+Two keys to surviving a grueling week of lil sleep are eating right and drinking lots of H2O.

-Seriously, by Saturday afternoon that shower is just disgusting.
+Seriously, by the end of night one that shower is just disgusting.
 Do your feet a flavor.
 Chacos work great in the shower and in the lake.
 Make an investment.
-I've had the same pair for 9 years.
-Plus, if you tweet about Chacos, TYLM (TotalYLMove) will probably Retweet you.
+I’ve had the same pair for 11 years.
+Plus, if you tweet about Chacos, TYLM (TotalYLMove) will probably retweet you.

-It's tough to sleep surrounded by the sound of 15 kids' random heavy breathing.
+It’s tough to sleep surrounded by the sounds of fifteen high schoolers random breathing.
 The free White Noise app on the iPhone does the trick.
 Plus, it provides a great joke for all the kids to pick on you about for the next year.
-"Remember when you made us listen to that terrible noise all night long at camp."
-They'll mock you... but secretly be thankful.
+“Remember when you made us listen to that terrible noise all night long at camp.”
+They’ll mock you… but secretly be thankful.

-Might sound funny, but sure feels homey.
+Might sound funny, but sure feels comfy.
 Plus, it gives your campers another way to make fun of you.
-They think you're old already, wait til you break out that robe!
+They think you’re old already, wait til you break out that robe!

 Since kids can’t have their phones at camp, it makes sense for you not to be pulling yours out all the time.
 If you want to take notes in the leader mtgs on schedules, cabin time questions, etc… it’s nice to have a lil notepad that fits in your pocket.
 It’s also handy during club if you want to write down ideas from the talk/songs/etc…